-Orthotics are an in shoe moulded device, used to support, align or improve function in the foot.
-Foot misalignment and dysfunction will often manifest in the feet.
-Tingling or numbness in toes, pain under or at the back of the heel, arch soreness and ankle pain are common implications of this.
-However, often the result of foot dysfunction is felt in the lower leg, shin splints for instance.
-Knee soreness, particularly when climbing stairs or crouching is a common repercussion of poor foot posture.
+Foot misalignment and dysfunction often manifest in the feet.
+This can lead to tingling or numbness in your toes, pain under or at the back of your heel, arch soreness and even ankle pain.
+However, more often than not, foot dysfunction will manifest as pain in the lower leg, shin splints, or knee soreness; particularly when climbing stairs or when crouching/standing with poor foot posture.